Washington, DC Legal Malpractice Lawyer

 Common examples of legal malpractice include:

 • Failure to apply the law.
 Your attorney should fully understand your rights and obligations under the law.
 However, if your attorney is not familiar with the specific laws and statutes relevant to your case, then you may miss opportunities for compensation.
-This is common when lawyers accept cases in legal areas they do not normally practice.
+This is common when lawyers accept cases in areas of law they do not usually practice.

 • Failure to prepare and/or file paperwork.
 Your lawyer should stay organized and informed about your case so that you do not miss filing deadlines or other requirements.

 • Conflict of interest.
-For example, an attorney is representing an injured driver while another attorney in the law firm is representing the at-fault party in the car accident.
+For example, an attorney represents an injured driver, while another attorney in the law firm represents the at-fault party in the car accident.

 • Negligent discovery.
-A poor investigation of your case may leave crucial evidence undiscovered, harming your chances of success.
-Additionally, failure to submit or use important evidence in crafting your claim may also be legal malpractice.
+A thorough investigation of your case is crucial to uncovering crucial evidence, which can significantly impact your chances of success.
+Additionally, failure to submit or use necessary evidence in crafting your claim may also be legal malpractice.

 • Failure to get the client’s consent.
 Your attorney should not agree to a settlement or any conditions without first getting your consent.

 • Breach of fiduciary duty.
-The law obligates your lawyer to act to your benefit and protect your property and/or money.
+The law obligates your lawyer to act in your best interest and protect your property and/or money.
 This includes communicating with you, maintaining confidentiality, and complying with your wishes.

 How Do I File An Attorney Malpractice Lawsuit?

-Although your lawyer may make a mistake or act negligently, your claim must meet certain requirements to be successful.
+Although your lawyer may make a mistake or act negligently, your claim must meet specific requirements to be successful.
 Generally, you must be able to demonstrate:

 The Attorney’s Duty

 You need to show that the attorney had a duty to represent your best interests in the case.
 This is typically the simplest requirement to meet.
-The contract you signed with the attorney should demonstrate that he or she owed you a duty of care.
+The contract you signed with the attorney should demonstrate that they owed you a duty of care.

 Breach of Duty